Just Married: Box office

 Just Married was successful at the box office.
 On a modest budget of $18 million, the film went on to gross $56,127,162 domestically and earned an additional $45,437,773 in foreign box office receipts, giving it a total worldwide gross of $101,564,935.

 Critical response

-Just Married was released to generally negative critical reviews.
-On Rotten Tomatoes, it has a 20% approval rating based on 106 reviews, and the website's consensus states: "Just Married's plot is predictable, and the overdone pratfalls get tiresome."
-On Metacritic, the film has a score of 28 out of 100 based on reviews from 27 critics, indicating "generally unfavorable reviews".
+Upon release, Just Married was panned by critics.
+On Rotten Tomatoes, it has a 20% approval rating based on 105 reviews, with an average rating of 3.9/10.
+The website's consensus states: "Just Married's plot is predictable, and the overdone pratfalls get tiresome."
+On Metacritic, the film has a score of 28 out of 100 based on reviews from 27 critics, indicating "generally unfavorable" reviews.
 Roger Ebert gave the film 1 1/2 stars out of 4, calling it a dumb sitcom.

 Awards

 The film earned three nominations at the 24th Golden Raspberry Awards including Worst Actor for Ashton Kutcher (also for Cheaper by the Dozen and My Boss's Daughter), Worst Supporting Actress for Brittany Murphy and Worst Screen Couple for both Kutcher and Murphy (also for My Boss's Daughter with Tara Reid), but failed to win in each of these categories, losing to Ben Affleck (Daredevil, Gigli and Paycheck), Demi Moore (Charlie's Angels: Full Throttle) and both Affleck and Jennifer Lopez (Gigli) respectively.